Snapshot Datasets: Comparing "Last Two Instances" / Track Changes (Version 5.0.5)

 Choose the date which you want to compare to the prior one

-Example: In the given example we choose the instance collected on Friday 04/14/2017, meaning that it will automatically be compared to the instance collected prior to it on Thursday 04/13/2017.
+Example: In this example, the instance collected on Friday 04/14/2017 is used, meaning that it will automatically be compared to the instance collected prior to it on Thursday 04/13/2017.

 2. Tracking Changed, New and Removed rows

 The Track Changes function allows fetching a selection of New and/or Removed and/or Changed rows.
-Whenever you choose to include more than one Type of rows' alteration (for example, Changed+New, Changed+New+Removed, etc.), then each row in the Results set is going to be assigned with a respective lable in the Change Type column.
+Whenever you choose to include more than one Type of rows' alteration; e.g., Changed+New, Changed+New+Removed,, then each row in the Results set is assigned a corresponding label in the Change Type column.

 To compare values and track changes / updates in Last Two instances: